laxmipriyamurmu/Transport-Aircraft-Selection-CRITIC-TOPSIS/README.md

 **Title**

-Selection of Transport Aircraft Using the Hybrid CRITIC-TOPSIS Method and Imputation of Missing Values in a Neutrosophic Environment
+*Selection of Transport Aircraft Using the Hybrid CRITIC-TOPSIS Method and Imputation of Missing Values in a Neutrosophic Environment*

 **Journal**

 International Journal of System Assurance Engineering and Management (Springer)

-**Year**
+**Publication Year**

 2025